enormandeau/stacks_workflow/STEPS_for_MM.md

 much data, were too similar to others or had high heterozygosity and proceeded to filter this VCF again (05_filter_vcf_fast.py, params: 4 70 0 3) with the same parameters.
-Using a modified HD plot approach, we then sought to remove SNPs that seemed to display sings of paralogy or over-merging (scripts 08, 09 and 10 from stacks_workflow).
+Using a modified HD plot approach, we then sought to remove SNPs that seemed to display signs of paralogy or over-merging (scripts 08, 09 and 10 from stacks_workflow).
 Keeping only canonical SNPs, referred to as singletons, we removed SNPs that were in high linkage disequilibrium.
 In these cases, we kept only one SNP.